This functionality is available on Onshape's browser, iOS, and Android platforms.

 To change the details of the draft analysis, click Edit draft analysis in the lower right corner:

 Draft analysis works automatically in both directions.
-Onshape displays acceptable draft in different colors to indicate direction: light blue for side one and dark blue for side two.
-Note that the manipulator arrow points to side one.
+Onshape displays acceptable draft in different colors to indicate direction: light blue for side one (positive direction) and dark blue for side two (negative direction).
+The manipulator arrow points to side one and you can flip it using the directional arrow in the dialog, as shown above next to the Mold split direction field.

 Set the level of transparency of a part through the Part context menu; right-click on a part name in the Parts list and select Appearance editor.
-See Customizing Parts: Appearance for more information.
+See Customizing Parts, Faces, and Features: Appearance for more information.

-- Select one or many planes, mate connectors, cylindrical faces, or planar faces on the part or surface.
+- Select one or many planes, mate connectors, cylindrical faces, conical faces, or planar faces on the part or surface.

-- Expand the menu on the View Tools cube and select Turn section view on.
+- Expand the menu on the View Tools cube and select Section view , or right click to bring up the context menu and select Section view (both options shown below).

-- The part/surface is sectioned at the point you chose in step 1 above (cylindrical face, planar face, plane, or mate connector).
+- The part/surface is sectioned at the point chosen in step 1 above (cylindrical face, conical face, planar face, plane, or mate connector).
 A manipulator appears at the last location selected and a dialog opens listing selections:

 - Click and drag the open circle (ball) of the manipulator to position it.
-Notice you are able to snap it to any inference point on the part or assembly, including the centroids of cylinders (the white marks below indicate inference points):
+Notice you can snap it to any inference point on the part or assembly, including the centroids of cylinders (the white marks below indicate inference points):

 - Use the manipulator to change the depth and/or angle of the section.